AP Office Announcements

-Please refer to the following when deliveries from Jason’s Deli are received.
+Please refer to the following guidelines when accepting deliveries from Jason’s Deli.
 It is important to follow this guide to ensure payment on invoices received from Jason’s Deli are processed in an efficient and timely manner.

 - When the order is delivered, the campus staff will accept, sign and if appropriate, add a tip and write in the correct total amount for the invoice.

-- Write the tip amount and adjusted invoice amount on their copy as well.
+- Write the tip amount and adjusted invoice amount on the delivery persons copy as well.

 - If you do not add a tip, “No Tip” should be written on the invoice that the delivery person retains and also write “No Tip” on your copy.

-- Be sure the PO number, a list of attendees, the business purpose, the invoice received date, service completion date and approval are included with the invoice email to firstname.lastname@example.org.
+- Be sure to include the PO number on the invoice, also a list of attendees, business purpose, invoice received date, service completion date and approval.
+Email the invoice and required documentation to email@example.com.

 Foreign Vendor Payments & Tax Consequences (092619A)

 Please note that there may be tax consequences for foreign vendor payments which could affect the amount of cash actually paid to the vendor.

 To start the payment process, verify the vendor is set up in PaymentWorks.
 This will ensure their information is correct and that the payment method is properly identified.
 Some vendors will accept a U.S. bank check, but many require wire transfer payments.
 If wire transfer is the preferred payment method, the information is required in PaymentWorks.
 You will not need to obtain an AP-03 Wire Transfer form if the vendor is in PaymentWorks.
 See the Vendor Self-Service webpage for links to PaymentWorks and instructions.